 - Electric toothbrush – this one is if your surgical shoulder is your dominant arm.
 It is a great deal easier to brush your teeth with your non-dominant arm if you have an electric toothbrush.

 - Recliner – we had a recliner and literally had just gotten rid of it when I found out I needed surgery.
 So, we went and bought a new recliner with a remote.
 Best purchase we ever made.

-- Pillows – the sooner you make a nest of pillows in your bed, the sooner you can sleep in bed rather than the recliner.
+- Pillows – the sooner you make a nest of pillows in your bed, the sooner you can sleep in a bed rather than the recliner.
 I spent a week in the recliner before I decided to try the bed.
-I probably could have tried earlier but we have a newfoundland who adores me and I honestly was nervous she would be so excited and too rough with me.
+I probably could have tried earlier but we have a Newfoundland who adores me and I honestly was nervous she would be so excited and too rough with me.
 But nope – dogs know when they need to be gentle and she definitely was.
 I invested in the Medcline Body Pillow and placed some really soft pillows around the inside.
 I don’t accidentally roll onto my surgical arm and haven’t had an issue since day one.
-Of course my surgical side is the side I always sleep on so I didn’t have high hopes but this setup worked amazingly well.
+Of course, my surgical side is the side I always sleep on so I didn’t have high hopes but this setup worked amazingly well.
 There are also very expensive bedding setups specifically for shoulder surgery but this is what worked for me.

-- Slip on shoes – forget about tying shoes for a while and make sure whatever you wear is non slip.
+- Slip on shoes – forget about tying shoes for a while and make sure whatever you wear is non-slip.
 The last thing you want to do is fall on your surgical shoulder.
-Of course I did fall on my surgical shoulder but not due to my shoes – I live in New England and winters involve ice… UGH.
+Of course, I did fall on my surgical shoulder but not due to my shoes – I live in New England and winters involve ice… UGH.
 Thankfully I didn’t injure it any further.
 I purchased a pair of Skechers Go Walk Sneakers – easy to slip into and not prone to slipping.